otto-de/edison-hal/README.md

     final ObjectMapper mapper = new ObjectMapper();
     mapper.configure(DeserializationFeature.ACCEPT_SINGLE_VALUE_AS_ARRAY, true);
 ```
-This will be necessary, if there a single embedded items for a link-relation type, instead of an array of items:
+This will be necessary, if there are single embedded items for a link-relation type, instead of an array of items:
 ```json
 {
     "_embedded" : {